pip-services/pip-services-docs/content/en/conceptual/persistences/postgre_persistence/_index.md

 ##### Delete

 To delete one or more records, we can use the deleteByFilter() method.
-The example below shows how to delete all records with a key’s value equal to ‘key 1’.
+The example below shows how to delete all records with a key's value equal to 'key 1'.

 {{< tabsection >}}
   {{< include "./__code19_node.md" >}}